zenthcloud/panel-server/README.md

-# Zenth Panel Server
+# Zenth Cloud Panel Client

-**Zenth Panel Server** is the web-based administration and management interface for the Zenth Cloud ecosystem, developed by Sky Genesis Enterprise.
+**Zenth Cloud Panel Client** is the web-based administration and management interface for the Zenth Cloud ecosystem, developed by Sky Genesis Enterprise.
 It offers a comprehensive and user-friendly UI for managing users, services, network configurations, and monitoring across all Zenth components.

 ## 🖥️ Features